danny-waite/bounty-dapp/README.md

   * See various data from contract including events

 ## Unit Tests
-You can run the unit tests with `truffle test --network ganache` or `truffle test`
+You can run the unit tests with `truffle test` SEE LAST NOTE BELOW

 ## Notes
 * The `ExchangeRateOracleTests` sometimes fail, this is likely due to the oracle bridge not responding in time.
 * I have managed to publish the site using a docker container, since the build process in the react truffle box is broken annoyingly and I only found this out when I came to deploy
 * You may need to reset the Metamask account if you are getting nonce errors
 * For some reason, the tests sometimes fail, the first time you run them, they run fine the second time.
 I could not find the issue.
+UPDATE: It appears to be an issue calling web3.eth.getBalance, bizarrely this works the second time around.
+Currently investigating further.